matiaslanzi/MicroEngine/README.md

 ## Dependencies
 So far it's using only SDL2, I will add SDL2_mixer, SDL2_image, SDL2_ttf, etc, so make sure you include do your linking.

+## Contributions
+Please feel free to contribute to this project.
+I marked with 'TODO:' the stuff that can be made better and of courne any ideas are welcome.
+The main idea is to kepp this MicroEngine small.
+If you want more bells and whistles please look at [LittleEngine Repository](https://github.com/matiaslanzi/LittleEngine) this is a more complete OO implementation of a simple game angine.

 Hope this is as useful for you as it was for me writing it.
 I claim no status in these programming matters other than longevity.
 I am just having fun.
 I love C++ and my only hope is to continue learning.
 Thanks